Metrics for the Internet, IT,

 IT Service Management

-The CIOs biggest challenges is to justify staffing and spending levels as they strive to improve IT efficiency.
+Metrics for IT applications - The CIOs biggest challenges is to justify staffing and spending levels as they strive to improve IT efficiency.
 When assessing comparative benchmarks, it is hard to know which metrics to start with.
 The Metrics for the Internet, Information Technology and Service Management HandiGuide helps CIOs to understand and pick the appropriate comparative benchmarks to justify staffing and spending, improving IT operations and demonstrating the value of IT to the business.

 Defining Which Metrics to Use